Manarola Illuminated Nativity Scene – Cinque Terre

-The largest illuminated nativity scene in the world.
-Until January 31st, 2017.
+Until January 10th, the largest illuminated nativity scene in the world.
+LIGHTNING BROADCAST LIVE

-From Tuesday, December 8th to Sunday, January 31st, 15,000 light bulbs illuminate the hill in front of the village of Manarola (one of the famous Cinque Terre).
+From Sunday, December 8th, 2020, to Sunday, January 10th,2021, 17,000 light bulbs illuminate a Nativity Scene on the hill in front of the village of Manarola, one of the famous Cinque Terre.

 With its 300 life-size figures, Manarola Nativity Scene is the biggest nativity scene in the world.

 It all started in 1961, when Mario Andreoli, a former railway worker who is now in his nineties, began to build this spectacular 4,000-square-meter piece of art.

 The characters of the nativity scene are made with recycled materials: shutters, plastic boxes, iron threads and other materials that Mario has been able to model into human faces, bodies and animals.